dbi-beam/dbi/README.md

 Rows has the format: `[{field1, field2, ..., fieldN}, ...]`

-**IMPORTANT** the use of $1..$100 in the query is extracted from pgsql, in mysql is converted to the `?` syntax so, if you write this query:
+**IMPORTANT** the use of $1..$100 in the query is extracted from pgsql, in mysql and sqlite is converted to the `?` syntax so, if you write this query:

 ```erlang
 {ok, Count, Rows} = dbi:do_query(mydatabase,
     "UPDATE users SET name = $2 WHERE id = $1", [12, "Mike"]),
 ```

-That should works well in pgsql, but **NOT for mysql**.
+That should works well in pgsql, but **NOT for mysql and NOT for sqlite**.
 For avoid this situations, the best to do is always keep the order of the params.

-**IMPORTANT** for mysql and postgresql, when you send an INSERT, UPDATE or DELETE statement, you receive `{ok, Count, []}` where `Count` is the number of affected rows.
-SQLite has not this feature implemented.

 If you want to create a connection to send only commands like INSERT, UPDATE or DELETE but without saturate the database (and run out database connections in the pool) you can use `dbi_delayed`: